God’s Covenant With Israel

 When Israel, as a nation, didn’t choose to live up to her high privileges and to carry on her responsibilities, this special position was taken from her and given to the spiritual family of God on earth, the Christian church, which Paul speaks of as “the Israel of God” (Galatians 6:16).

-God’s covenant was transferred to the NT believers who became spiritual Israel and heirs of God’s promises (Romans 8:17; Galatians 4:6, 7).
+God’s covenant was transferred to the New Testament believers who became spiritual Israel and heirs of God’s promises (Romans 8:17; Galatians 4:6, 7).
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
-However, as individuals, the Jews may be saved by accepting Christ (Romans 11:23, 24).
+However, as individuals, the Jews may be saved if they accept Christ as Savior (Romans 11:23, 24).

 In the future, God’s plan to save the world would no longer be dependent on the literal nation of Israel.
 In the New Testament, both Jews and Gentiles are brought into the family of God through submission to Christ.
 “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise” (Galatians 3:26, 29).